Montmartre History and Entertainment Culture

 Why was the Sacré Coeur Basilica built on Montmartre?

 The Commune was a civil war between leftist revolutionary Parisians and the rest of the French state.
 It took place during a period of extreme turmoil when France was at war with Prussia.
-The Franco-Prussian conflict precipitated the collapse of Napoleon III’s imperial regime.
+The Franco-Prussian conflict of 1870 toppled Napoleon III’s imperial regime.

-After the Commune the Church seized the occasion to construct a huge edifice right on top of one of the strongholds of the red, independent, revolutionary Parisians who supported the Commune.
+Montmartre was one of the Paris Commune’s strongholds.
+After the uprising’s bloody suppression, the Church seized the occasion to construct a huge edifice right on summit of Montmartre.

-The eccentric and overbearing construction is a statement by the Catholic Church of possession of Montmartre, the traditional place of boundaries, resistance, marginals and freedom.
+The eccentric and overbearing construction is a statement by the Catholic Church of possession of Montmartre, a place of resistance, freedom and marginals.

 The white church looming over Paris